 Basically, the break statement used for leaving an altstep is a return statement without return value, which also changes the entity status to BREAK.
 The status BREAK prevents the re-evaluation of the alt statement in which the altstep has been called statement has been called and also prevents the execution of the optional statement block following the altstep call in the alt statement.
 The break statement also works for altsteps called indirectly by the default mechanism.
 In this case, the alt statement that invokes the default mechanism is left.
-The flow graph segment statement of the break statement for leaving an altstep.
+The flow graph segment <break-altstep-stmt> shown in figure 45a defines the execution of the break statement for leaving an altstep.